 Space is often at a premium in many modern homes, so the compact dimensions of this Aircare may be ideal.
 Despite its diminutive size, it can provide humidity for areas of up to 2,700 square feet.

-There are three speed settings that allow managing performance and volume.
+Three fan speeds allow users to manage performance and volume.
 It can be noisy when working hard, but the unit will shut off when it reaches the user-set humidity level.
 The easy-fill water tank holds 6 gallons, allowing up to 70 hours of continuous output.

 This humidifier provides alerts when the water level is low and when the filter needs to be changed.
 Casters provide for easy movement.
 This high-quality Aircare humidifier is a neat unit that is easy to live with and offers outstanding value for the money.